coldnight/parameter/docs/index.rst

 Welcome to parameter's documentation!
 =====================================

-`Parameter <https://github.com/coldnight/parameter>`_ is use to get and check HTTP parameters like use ORM.
+`Parameter <https://github.com/coldnight/parameter>`_ is using to get and check HTTP parameters like use ORM.

 Benefits